-- •Three of our teams boast a 100% acceptance rate to law school among their team. - •In two of our participating schools, 6 of the past 8 student body presidents have been active ESMOAS members. - •Each year, students are provided networking opportunities with recruiters and ambassadors within the US State Department - •In just the past three years, the ESMOAS alumni have a 100% law or graduate school acceptance rate, obtained ten internships with either the foreign service, the OAS, the UN, or the US Congress - •Many of our Mexican universities place multiple students in positions within the Mexican equivalent of the foreign service
+•Four of our teams boast a 100% acceptance rate to law school among their team.

+•In three of our participating schools combined, 9 of the last 12 student body presidents have been active ESMOAS members.

+•Each year, students are provided networking opportunities with recruiters and ambassadors within the US State Department

+In just the past five years, the ESMOAS alumni have a 100% law/graduate school acceptance rate, obtained ~20 internships with either the foreign service, the OAS, the UN, or the US Congress Many of our Mexican universities place multiple students in positions within the Mexican equivalent of the foreign service and the UN

-ESMOAS: A "Hybrid" Conference
+ESMOAS: A Uniquely "Hybrid" Conference

-The ESMOAS Conference in November is actually three conferences, held concurrently, and scheduled so that students and faculty can attend and interact with others attending each of the different conference components.
+The ESMOAS Conference in November is unique among all Latin American studies conference nationwide, in that it is actually three conferences, held concurrently, and scheduled so that students and faculty can attend and interact with others attending each of the different conference components.
 The three sections are: